FabioLolix/PKGBUILD/README.md

 ## Packaging guidelines & tips

-* prefer git+https over git// for taking advantage of TLS encryption
+* prefer git+https over git:// for taking advantage of TLS encryption

 * sha256 is the preferred hash check

 * cut 'v' and other prefixes from pkgver

-* don't use cutom variables when not needed (like use ${pkgname%-git})
+* don't use custom variables when not needed (like use ${pkgname%-git})

 * pkgrel is for internal use of the PKGBUILD and must not be used in source=() or as part of pkgver

-* quoting in arch=() license=() depends=() makedepends=() depends=() is pointless and a personal choice, except when needed. optdepends=('gst-libav: additional codecs') license=('cutom:WTFPL') license=('cutom:corp EULA')
+* quoting in arch=() license=() depends=() makedepends=() depends=() is pointless and a personal choice, except when needed. optdepends=('gst-libav: additional codecs') license=('custom:WTFPL') license=('custom:corp EULA')

-* remember to quote variables for avoiding failures due to whitesapces in paths, when Pinta pkgbuild was in the AUR it failed to build with CZ_cz language due to not quoted variables
+* remember to quote variables for avoiding failures due to whitespaces in paths, when Pinta pkgbuild was in the AUR it failed to build with CZ_cz language due to not quoted variables

 * use source_$ARCH for $ARCH specific sources